AllenInstitute/dipde/doc_template/index.rst

 Neuronal dynamics typically follow from the assumption of a leaky integrate-and fire model.
 We implement a numerical scheme for computing the time evolution of the master equation for populations of leaky integrate-and-fire neurons with shot-noise synapses (For a similar approach, see [#]_).

 For a Quick Start, you can begin with the :ref:`ref-examples`.
+For a  more complicated example, check out the :ref:`ref-column`, a 16 population example based on the Potjans and Diesmann [#]_ leaky integrate-and-fire cortical column model.

 Details on the classes used to define a dipde simulation can be found in :ref:`ref-internals`.